-Entry to these courses is subject to a criminal record PVG check.
-If you have a criminal record you should contact the Admissions Manager in confidence to discuss entry to this course.
+Entry to the professional programme is provisional until the end of year one and subject to interview, a criminal record PVG check and successfully passing all first year modules.
+If you have a criminal record you should contact the Head of Admissions in confidence to discuss entry to this course.

 If examinations are taken over two sittings, or there are repeats or upgrades, the entrance requirements may be higher.

 If English is not your first language you must have one of the following qualifications as evidence of your English language skills:

 If you need to improve your English language skills before you enter this course, our partner INTO University of Stirling offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for entry to this degree.